openwallet-foundation/owl-agent-test-harness/README.md

 # Aries Agent Test Harness: Let's Make Interoperability Boring<!-- omit in toc -->

 The Aries Agent Test Harness (AATH) is a [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development)-based test execution engine and set of tests for evaluating the interoperability of Aries Agents and Agent Frameworks.
 The tests are agnostic to the components under test but rather are designed based on the [Aries RFCs](https://github.com/hyperledger/aries) and the interaction protocols documented there.
 The AATH enables the creation of an interop lab much like the [labs](https://www.iol.unh.edu/) used by the telcos when introducing new hardware into the markets&mdash;routers, switchers and the like.
 Aries agent and agent framework builders can easily incorporate these tests into the their CI/CD pipelines to ensure that interoperability is core to the development process.

 Want to see the Aries Agent Test Harness in action?
-Give it a try using using a git and bash enabled system, or run it in your browser using Play with Docker (startup instructions here).
+Give it a try using a git and bash enabled system, or run it in your browser using Play with Docker (startup instructions here).
 Once you are in a bash shell, run the following commands to execute a set of RFC tests using the [Aries Cloud Agent - Python](https://github.com/hyperledger/aries-cloudagent-python):

 ```bash
 git clone https://github.com/bcgov/von-network